 Sure.
-If you prefer you can just use whipped cream and sliced strawberries to garnish instead of also mixing some into the cake.
+If you prefer you can just use whipped cream and sliced strawberries to garnish instead of also mixing some into the keto strawberry cake.

 You can also sub in another type of berry.
 Raspberries, blackberries, blueberries, or a combination all go great inside this pound cake!
 For those berries, you can use the frozen varieties.
 Just add them still frozen.
 Strawberries work better fresh in the pound cake for my strawberry shortcake recipe.

 How do I make keto whipped cream?

 If you have an electric mixer or stand mixer it is very easy to make homemade whipped cream!
 Simply pour in the cream and beat it until it is firm enough to hold a peak when the beaters are lifted up (turn them off before testing to avoid a mess).
 Add in a little sweetener of your choice and mix again for a few seconds until it is incorporated.
 Enjoy with your keto strawberry shortcake!